abra5umente/spotty-remote/README.md

 2. Get your Tailscale endpoint URL
 3. Use that URL in your `.env` file
 4. Update your Spotify app's redirect URI
+5. The app will run HTTP internally (Tailscale handles HTTPS)

 **Benefits:**
 - No domain required